ShaikAli65/PeerConnect/README.md

 ### What it Lacks
 - Distributed Reputation System
 - Encryption
+- A good test suite

 ### Future Plans
 - **Further Protocol Optimization**: Continue developing and refining the custom gossip protocol for enhanced scalability.
 - **Sockets Multiplexer**: Introduce an async sockets multiplexer which works on multiple connections connected to same addr and provide high level functions that expose functions like send and recv as single connection, but underlying mechanism select which socket to send data on, and on receive side the data should be and ordered stream, should respect backpressure, utilizing maximum bandwidth

 ### More Features
 These are not planned for completion but code (Internal High Level APIs) tries it's best to be extensible to include various functionalities

 - **Shared directory**: Allow users to share a directory and other peers can search for files they want

 - **Building Reputation System**: Not planned to be made, will take forever

 - **Calls**: Voice and Video Calls

 ## Usage